cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- Admin should able to view a list of contact detail and report to view all data in these table.
+- The admin should be able to view a list of contact detail and report to view all data in these tables.

 Implementation:

 - Contact detail page display the full details and style with bootstrap and jquery animation.
-- Report list style as a bootstrap component, and divide by paginator.
+- Report list-style as a bootstrap component, and divide by paginator.
-- Report list provide a toggle button to mark the report as checked or not.
+- Report list provides a toggle button to mark the report as checked or not.
-- Link of these list are display in the sub menu of the account menu in navbar.
+- The links to these lists are displayed in the sub-menu of the account menu in the navbar.

 <br>